 The park’s main entrance is set back about a block from the southern end of Playa Espadilla.
 It’s best to take a taxi or the public bus to the park entrance, but there are two reputable parking areas nearby.
 The park is open 7am–4pm, Tuesday–Sunday.

-Important Note: To reduce crowding the park only admits 600 people on weekdays and 800 on weekends.
+Important Note: To reduce crowding the park limits the number of people allowed to enter each day.
 During peak season (Christmas, Easter) arrive as early as possible.

-After buying tickets, you’ll probably be swarmed by guides offering their services.
+Near the park entrance, you’ll probably be swarmed by guides offering their services.
 Should you hire a guide?
 If you want to see monkeys, you can easily do that on your own.
-For harder to spot animals—sloths, birds, snakes, insects—a good guide is invaluable.
+For harder-to-spot animals—sloths, birds, snakes, insects—a good guide is invaluable.
 They carry powerful spotting scopes, and they know amazing facts about local wildlife.

-The going rate for 2–3 hours is about $25 per person, but groups can often negotiate lower rates.
+Guides often charge around $50 per person.
+But prices are negotiable, and groups can often negotiate lower rates.
 Before hiring a guide, make sure they have an official ICT card.
 I list some of Manuel Antonio’s best guides in my book Costa Rica: The Complete Guide.

 Manuel Antonio Wildlife Watching